ibm-cloud-docs/data-virtualization/iam.md

 Identity and access management (IAM) enables you to securely authenticate users for platform services and control access to resources consistently across the {{site.data.keyword.Bluemix_notm}} platform.
 For example, with only a single login to {{site.data.keyword.Bluemix_notm}} with your IBMid, you have access to any of your service consoles and their applications without having to log in to each of them separately.
 {: shortdesc}

-IAM is enabled for all Data Virtualization plans.
+IAM is enabled for all {{site.data.keyword.dv_short}} plans.

 <!--
 ## Is IAM enabled on your instance?
 {: #enabled}

-Over a period of time, the Data Virtualization managed database instances on {{site.data.keyword.Bluemix_notm}} will be enabled to use IAM for access control.
+Over a period of time, the {{site.data.keyword.dv_short}} managed database instances on {{site.data.keyword.Bluemix_notm}} will be enabled to use IAM for access control.
 To check that IAM is enabled on your instance, run the following query:

 ```
 SELECT CASE WHEN VALUE = 'IBMIAMauth' THEN 1 ELSE 0 END AS IAM_ENABLED FROM SYSIBMADM.DBMCFG WHERE NAME = 'srvcon_gssplugin_list'